PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 ## Design Goals

-With the developer being the focus, the center of it all, it was important to keep this mindset at all times, including now, today.
+With the developer being the focus, the center of it all, it was important to keep this mindset at all times, including today.
 Why is this such a big deal?
 Because this package was written so that the universe of Python applications can grow and can **include EVERYONE into the GUI tent.**

 > Up in 5 minutes

 Success #1 has to happen immediately.
 Installing and then running your first GUI program.
 FIVE minutes is the target.
 The Pip install is under 1 minute.
 Depending on your IDE and development environment, running your first piece of code could be a copy, paste, and run.
-This isn't a joke target; it's for real serious.
+This isn't a joke target; it's really serious.

 > Beginners and Advanced Together

-Design an interface that both the complete beginner can understand and use that has enough depth that an advanced programmer can make some very nice looking GUIs amd not feel like they're playing with a "toy".
+Design an interface that both the complete beginner can understand and use, that has enough depth that an advanced programmer can make some very nice looking GUIs and not feel like they're playing with a "toy".

 > Success After Success

-Success after success.... this is the model that will win developer's hearts.
+Success after success -  this is the model that will win developer's hearts.
 This is what users love about PySimpleGUI.
 Make your development progress in a way you can run and test your code often.
-Add a little bit, run it, see it on your screen, smile, move on.
+Add a little bit, run it, see it on your screen, smile and move on.

 > Copy, Paste, Run.

 The Cookbook and Demo Programs are there to fulfill this goal.
 First get the user seeing on their screen a working GUI that's similar in some way to what they want to create.

-If you're wanting to play with OpenCV download the OpenCV Demo Programs and give them a try.
-Seeing your webcam running in the middle of a GUI window is quite a thrill if you're trying to integrate with the OpenCV package.
+If you're wanting to play with OpenCV, download the OpenCV Demo Programs and give them a try.
+Seeing your webcam running in the middle of a GUI window is quite a thrilling experience if you're trying to integrate with the OpenCV package.

 "Poof" instant running OpenCV based application == Happy Developer